-Additionally, a number of banks have developed in the Islamic world, including in the UAE, to serve customers who wish to observe Shari'a principles, including the prohibition on the charging of interest on any financial transaction.
-These institutions offer a range of products, which broadly correspond to conventional banking transactions but are structured to ensure that all relevant Shari'a principles are complied with.
-The principal Dubai-based Islamic banks are Dubai Islamic Bank, Emirates Islamic and Noor Islamic Bank.
+Additionally, a number of banks have developed in the Islamic world, including in the UAE, to serve customers who wish to observe Shari'ah principles, including the prohibition on the charging of interest on any financial transaction.
+These institutions offer a range of products, which broadly correspond to conventional banking transactions but are structured to ensure that all relevant Shari'ah principles are complied with.
+The principal Dubai-based Islamic banks are Dubai Islamic Bank, Emirates Islamic Bank, Dubai Bank PJSC ("Dubai Bank") (which was acquired in May 2011 by the Government and in October 2011 by Emirates NBD PJSC, see "Public Finance - Major ICD Investments - Emirates NBD PJSC") and Noor Islamic Bank.